monyhar/monyhar/monyhar/docs/fuchsia/telemetry.md

 ---

-After building chromium, be sure to have a paved device that has gone through OOBEattached to the host.
-Run the following from the chromium build directory if you want to run a specific benchmark:
+After building monyhar, be sure to have a paved device that has gone through OOBEattached to the host.
+Run the following from the monyhar build directory if you want to run a specific benchmark:

 ```shell